 - Forgiving Dough: If you’re a beginner pie-maker, this dough is on your side.
 It’s less temperamental than all-butter crusts.

-Lard Pie Crust Ingredients
+Lard Pie Crust Recipe Ingredients

 - All Purpose Flour: The base structure of your dough.
 Stick to AP flour for the right balance of tenderness and strength.